ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### The Problem to Solve

 The Ixian block chain deviates from the more common approach by other DLT projects by not limiting the total IXI coin supply.
-Because currency is lost (wallet keys are deleted or forgotten), and because the demand for currency increases over time in any healthy economy, one of the two things must happen:
+Because currency is lost (wallet keys are deleted or forgotten) and because in any healthy economy the demand for currency increases over time, one of the two things must happen:
 * More currency is generated and put into circulation.
-* Value of the existing currency increases dramatically over time.
+* Value of the existing currency increases dramatically.

-Because the Ixian project is aiming at a stable ecosystem where work and services are rewarded, rather than an investment-based economy, where hoarding the currency yields greater benefits, we wanted to keep the price of IXI coins relatively stable and low enough for normal usage.
+Because the Ixian project is aiming at a stable ecosystem which rewards work and services, rather than simply holding on to 'digital stock'.
+Hoarding the currency should not yield greater benefits and wanted to keep the price of IXI coins to remain relatively stable and low enough for normal usage.
 Therefore, the reference node implementation includes several methods for generating new currency.
 The actual rate at which new IXI coins are created is hard-coded into the reference implementation and changes based on the current block height to reach the specified targets.
 The rates are:
 * 0.1% yearly inflation for the first month of operation
 * 5% inflation from the second month until 50 billion IxiCash is generated
 * 1% inflation from 50 billion until 100 billion IxiCash is generated